 - investigating land to identify and monitor contaminated land

 - ensuring sufficient development capacity for residential and business land to meet expected long-term demands of the region; and

 Below is a summary of the most relevant plans and strategy for the Oakura Bay community.
 For more information on all WDC plans and strategies, visit the Whangarei District Council website

 An Annual Plan is produced in the years when Council does not prepare a Long Term Plan (LTP).
 Council describe it as a ‘steady as you go’ plan.
 The Annual Plan outlines all the projects and work that WDC plans to undertake in the coming year.
 It also fine tunes the costs and funding for projects originally proposed in the LTP.
 The latest 2022-2023 Annual Plan has now been adopted by Council.

-As a result of consultation with our community, WDC allocated a $20,000 grant in the 2022-2023 Annual Plan for a children’s playground to be constructed in the Sports Complex area.
-Also a grant from an earlier Annual Plan to assist with consenting requirements for the proposed wetland project.
-This grant has been rolled over to the latest 2020-2021 Annual Plan.
+As a result of consultation with our community, WDC allocated a $80,000 grant in the 2022-2023 Annual Plan for a children’s playground to be constructed in the Sports Complex area.
+Also a grant from an earlier Annual Plan to assist with consenting requirements for the proposed wetland project has been rolled over.

 2021-2031 LONG TERM PLAN